Skip to Content

 A smooth dough ball on a floured silicone mat.

-Step 1: Place the dough in a lightly oiled bowl, cover it with a damp cloth or plastic wrap, and let it rise (in a warm place) for 1 hour until it doubles in size.
+Step 3: Transfer the dough ball to an oiled bowl.
+Cover and let it rise at room temperature for 1 hour until it doubles in size.

 The dough ball in a oiled bowl.